Updated as of January 2020.

 Civil asset forfeiture is inherently unjust.
 It violates property rights and the right to due process.
 Perhaps worst of all, it perverts the proper relationship between the police and the public by turning the former into predators and the latter into their prey.
 Despite these defects, however, the federal government started making extensive use of the practice in the 1970s, and, in the years that followed, most states enacted similar civil asset forfeiture laws of their own.

-In North Carolina, property suspected of having been acquired as a result of a crime is subject to forfeiture, but, with very few exceptions, only after the property’s owner has been charged with and convicted of that crime.
-Also, in North Carolina, forfeiture proceeds may not revert to the agency that seized the assets; instead, they must be used for maintaining public schools.
+Fortunately, North Carolina did not go along with that national trend.
+Under our criminal asset forfeiture statutes, property linked to a crime is only subject to forfeiture after the property’s owner has been convicted of that crime.
+And under the North Carolina Constitution, asset forfeiture proceeds do not revert to the agency that made the seizure.
+Instead, they must be used for maintaining public schools.

-- Between 2007 and 2016, North Carolina law enforcement agencies collected more than $170 million in equitable sharing proceeds.
-As a result, the Institute for Justice ranks North Carolina among the 10 worst states when it comes to the circumvention of state law using equitable sharing.
+Compared to other states, law enforcement agencies in North Carolina have made very extensive use of equitable sharing in general, and of adoptions in particular.
+As a result, the Institute for Justice ranks North Carolina among the 10 worst states when it comes to using equitable sharing to circumvent state law.

 - North Carolina’s statutes and the state constitution protect the innocent and discourage abuse by requiring a criminal conviction before property can be forfeited and by requiring forfeiture proceeds to be used for maintaining public schools.

 - The federal government’s equitable sharing program makes it possible for North Carolina law enforcement agencies to circumvent those protections.